Cross body bags

 We are committed to ensuring that our suppliers adhere to the highest standards of ethics.
 We are constantly striving to strengthen our mission of protecting people and planet.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat colleagues with dignity and respect, and act ethically and within the law in their use of labour.
 We work with suppliers to ensure that they meet the standards of the code and improve their worker's working conditions.

 Serious violations of the organisation's supplier code of conduct will lead to the termination of the business relationship.
-We enforce our suppliers via our general terms and conditions and we are committed to make further improvements in 2019, by self-audit and engaging 3rd parties to complete independent ethical checks including rolling out a new supply chain compliance programme and committing to independent regular audits.
+We enforce our suppliers via our general terms and conditions and we are committed to make further improvements by self-audit and engaging 3rd parties to complete independent ethical checks.
+We are also rolling out a new supply chain compliance programme and committing to independent regular audits.

 Training about slavery and human trafficking available to its colleagues